vsrinivas/fuchsia/docs/targets/hikey960.md

 fastboot mode.
 You can enter fastboot in one of two ways:

 + __DIP Switch method__  Use the switches on the back of the board.
-(Older Hikeys may have jumpers instead of DIP switches.)
+(Older HiKeys may have jumpers instead of DIP switches.)
 To boot into fastboot mode, the switches should be in the following positions:

         Auto Power up(Switch 1)   closed/ON